Cypress Provincial Park

 - Current Conditions – North Shore Avalanche Bulletin

 The mountainous backcountry is extremely rugged.
-Hiking in this area should be attempted only by experienced backcountry travellers.
-Anyone contemplating an extended or overnight hike should inform a friend or family of their intended route and anticipated return time.
+Recreating in this area should be attempted only by experienced backcountry travellers.
+Anyone contemplating an extended or overnight trip should inform a friend or family of their intended route and anticipated return time.
 Please note that open fires are not permitted in the backcountry.

 About This ParkThe towering North Shore Mountains which form a backdrop to the bustling city of Vancouver have beckoned outdoor recreationists for many years.
 Until the opening of the Lions Gate Bridge in 1939, a fleet of ferries transported hikers and skiers across Burrard Inlet on the first leg of their journey to Hollyburn Ridge, which is now part of Cypress Provincial Park.

 Bounded on the west by Howe Sound, on the north and east by the ridgetops of Mount Strachan and Hollyburn Mountain and to the south by West Vancouver, Cypress sits like a ship’s crownest high above Vancouver.

 On a clear day the views are spectacular!
 To the south is the sprawling metropolitan area of Vancouver, while to the southeast is snowclad Mount Baker in the Cascade Mountain chain.
 To the west and southwest lie the Gulf Islands and Vancouver Island with Georgia Strait in the foreground.